Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

 - **models**: Contains files for model training and testing, as well as the finalized model
 - **notebooks**: pre-implemented pipelines
 - **README.md**: This file

+## How-to use this repo
+It is recommended to create a dedicated environment for this repo

+``conda env create -f environment.yml
+``